Program Length: 38 months

 Advanced Interpersonal Communication

 This course is designed to provide students with the skills they need to be effective communicators.
-Students will apply interpersonal communication skills theory to various situations in order to understand the clear connection among theory, skills, and the life situations they will encounter.
+Students will apply interpersonal communication skills theory to various situations in order to understand the clear connections between theory, skills, and life situations they will encounter.

 Principles of Finance

 Emphasizes money and capital markets, investments, corporate finance, and the universal application of each for a more micro-oriented realistic approach to finance.
 Money, capital markets, and financial instruments begin the course study with investment theory developed to guide the student's choice of financial instruments.
 Concluding the course are the special finance problems of the large investor.

 This course is designed to build upon the concepts introduced in basic accounting courses and develops proficiency in applying administrative financial techniques in healthcare decision-making.
 (Prerequisite: ACC214, or with consent of the dean)